moosbusch/Lumpi/README.md

 LumPi
 =====

-A framework for creating visual appealing desktop-applications in Java, built upon the Spring framework and Apache Pivot
+A framework for creating visual appealing desktop-applications in Java, built on the Spring framework and Apache Pivot